Kishangarh Airport: History

-Terminal and Facilities
+Facilities

 The 2,700 sq.m. passenger terminal building can handle 150 passengers during peak hours.
 Other features at the terminal include 6 check-in counters, one X-ray screening machine for baggage screening and an elevated baggage conveyor belt in the arrivals terminal.
 The airport has parking space for 125 cars.
 The terminal features three-dimensional murals made of marble, 'Bani Thani' portraits, the paintings of the Kishangarh school of paintings and fountains to give the project a local touch.

 The airport has a 2,000 metre long runway that allow daytime operation of smaller aircraft.
 The parking apron is able to simultaneously accommodate two ATR aircraft.

 The Government of India will generate 100 megawatt power from solar energy to light up the airport.
 Considering the scarcity of water in the area, AAI has built a water harvesting system at the airport as also a modern sewage treatment plant for re-use of water.